selfage/bundler_cli/README.md

 ## Puppeteer executor environment

 [Puppetter](https://www.npmjs.com/package/puppeteer) is essentially a headless Chrome.
-The term "Puppeteer executor environment" refers to the runtime environment provided by `$ bundage prun` or `$ bundage pexe` which is based on Puppeteer but with some additional APIs.
+The term "Puppeteer executor environment" refers to the runtime environment provided by `$ bundage prun` or `$ bundage pexe` which is based on Puppeteer and provides APIs for testing purposes within browser context.

 ### Pass-through arguments

 Pass-through arguments are made available by writing them to the temp HTML file, which can then be accessed by the JS code running in it.
 See [@selfage/puppeteer_executor_api#access-argv](https://github.com/selfage/puppeteer_executor_api#access-argv) for more details.

-### Command APIs
+### Function APIs

-Command APIs are quite primitive by simply logging special "commands" via `console.log()`.
-Logging events are exposed by Puppeteer and are listened to by `$ bundage prun` or `$ bundage pexe`, which then looks for those special strings and performs actions that are normally prohibited in browser environment, such as writing files.

-See [@selfage/puppeteer_executor_api#command-apis](https://github.com/selfage/puppeteer_executor_api#command-apis) for all available APIs.
+Functions are made avaialble thanks to Puppeteer's `exposeFunction`.
+See [@selfage/puppeteer_executor_api#all-apis](https://github.com/selfage/puppeteer_executor_api#all-apis) for all available APIs.

 ## General API access